Parish of The Holy Family

 Within two years, this growing Catholic community with much enthusiasm and commitment had built themselves a church, in Wilson St, high above the township.
 This was later shifted on to a section of flat land at Morgantown, and was sold for use as a dwelling.

 Father O’Reilly ministered to the Catholic community of Te Aroha until Father Thomas Kehoe came to Te Aroha in 1897 as the first Parish Priest, having spent some years in Tauranga.
+The Sisters of Mercy established a Convent and school in 1903, to serve both Catholic and non-Catholic children of the small town.

 Father Kehoe was succeeded by Father James McGuinness in 1905 and a new wooden church, Saint Joseph’s, was opened in 1906.
 The first curate was appointed to the Parish in 1918, a young Father O’Connor.
 Father Mansfield succeeded Father McGuinness in 1921 and a year later Father W.J.
 Forde took over.
 Many changes and advances took place under Father Forde – land was purchased and a new convent, school and hall were built.
 One notable pupil of the Catholic school in Te Aroha was Owen Sneddon, later Auxiliary Bishop of Wellington.